InfiniteAICreations/awesome-llm-projects/README.md

 - [Udio](https://www.udio.com/): Make your music.
 Discover, create, and share music with the world.

 ### 🌄 Image
-Including text to image, image to image:
+Including text to image, image to image, and animate:

 - [DALL-E](https://openai.com/dall-e-3): Creating images from text.
 - [Stable Diffusion](https://stability-ai.com/): Stable Diffusion is a deep learning, text-to-image model.